ravindu1024/android-imaging-utils/README.md

 VideoRecorder.stopRecording();
 ```

+# Supported ABIs
+- armeabi
+- armeabi-v7a
+- arm64-v8a
+- mips
+- x86

 # Binary Size
-The library size will be around 30MB with opencv 3.3.0 so if you need to keep the apk size small, include the following in your app gradle file, in the android tag
+The library size will be around 40MB with opencv 3.3.0 so if you need to keep the apk size small, include the following in your app gradle file, in the android tag
 ```gradle
 splits {
         abi {